padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

   end
 end
 ```
-or can used in app/app.rb as
+or can be configured in app/app.rb as
 ```
 if Padrino.env == :production
   # do production